 In October 2004, the Company adopted an Associate Stock Purchase Plan (ASPP).
 Under the ASPP, substantially all full-time employees are given the right to purchase shares of the Company's common stock, subject to certain limitations, at 85% of the lesser of the fair market value on the purchase date or the beginning of each purchase period.
 Up to 1,000,000 shares of the Company's common stock are available for issuance under the ASPP.
-The employees of the Company purchased 5,868 shares at \$23.35 per share through the ASPP during the thirteen weeks ended March 31, 2007.
-The expense recorded related to the ASPP during the thirteen weeks ended March 31, 2007 was determined using the Black-Scholes option pricing model and the provisions of FASB Technical Bulletin 97-1, Accounting under Statement 123 for Certain Employee Stock Purchase Plans with a Look-Back Option (FTB 97-1), as amended by SFAS 123R.
-The assumptions used in the option pricing model for the thirteen weeks ended March 31, 2007 were: (a) dividend yield of 0%; (b) volatility of 20%; (c) risk-free interest rate of 6.0%; and (d) an expected life of 0.25 years.
+The employees of the Company purchased 7,617 shares at \$15.49 per share through the ASPP during the thirteen weeks ended September 29, 2007.
+The employees purchased 20,132 shares at \$19.88 per share through the ASPP during the thirty-nine weeks ended September 29, 2007.
+The expense recorded related to the ASPP during the thirteen and thirty-nine weeks ended September 29, 2007 was determined using the Black-Scholes option pricing model and the provisions of FASB Technical Bulletin 97-1, Accounting under Statement 123 for Certain Employee

+Stock Purchase Plans with a Look-Back Option (FTB 97-1), as amended by SFAS 123R.
+The assumptions used in the option pricing model for the thirteen and thirty-nine weeks ended September 30, 2006 were: (a) dividend yield of 0%; (b) volatility of 20%; (c) risk-free interest rate of 6.0%; and (d) an expected life of 0.25 years.
+Prior to the adoption of SFAS 123R, the ASPP was considered noncompensatory and no expense was recorded in the consolidated statement of operations.

-6. Earnings per Share
+7. Earnings per Share